Chris10Garcia/phase-1-final-project/README.md

 ## Overview

 Using [Open Brewery DB's](https://www.openbrewerydb.org/) API, I created a webpage application that shows all of the breweries located in NYC.
 The way the site works is:
-- The page first loads all of the breweries as a list
+- The page first loads all of the breweries as a list.
-- When you click the button to expand, details of the brewery is shown.
+- When you click the button to expand, details of the brewery are shown.
 This includes address, phone, neighborhood, borough, and website.
-- You can filter the list by NYC boroughs or you can search by key terms
+- You can filter the list by NYC boroughs or you can search by key terms.

 ## Get Started

 - Clone the repo
 - Install [json-server](https://github.com/typicode/json-server)
-- Run `json-server --watch db.json`
+- Run `json-server --watch db.json`.
-- Open index.html
+- Open `index.html`.
 - Enjoy finding out local breweries of NYC!

 ## Acquiring the Data

 Open brewery DB is a public API that is a database of all the breweries in the US.
-To filter this massive dataset down for only NYC breweries, I:
+To filter this massive dataset down for only NYC breweries:
-1. wrote two script files that acquires the JSON data for NY state and then to build a new file for breweries located within NYC by comparing zip codes
+1. Wrote two script files that acquires the JSON data for NY state and then to build a new file for breweries located within NYC by comparing zip codes.
-2. Found a CSV file that contains NYC's zip code and the borough plus neighorhood it corresponds to
+2. Found a CSV file that contains NYC's zip code and the borough plus neighborhood it corresponds to.
-3. Converted the [CSV file to JSON](https://www.convertcsv.com/csv-to-json.htm) so that it is easier to work with
+3. Converted the [CSV file to JSON](https://www.convertcsv.com/csv-to-json.htm) so that it is easier to work with.
 4. Saved the file as db.json.
-This new file is then hosted on a json-server
+This new file is then hosted on a json-server.

-To see these script files, please navigate within the folder "other"
+To see these script files, please navigate within the folder "other".

 ## Source and Credits